 Overall, we can't say our world was rocked by the Vector Luna, though it's certainly among the more attractive wrist computers you can get right now.
+It also feels solidly built, though it scores average for comfort.
 For those curious, the smartwatch is also available with a round case made out of rose or champagne gold, and with silicone and steel bands in various colors.

 The E Ink display is the Luna's secret sauce, but we were hoping for a higher pixel density.